CodingItWrong/reactnativetesting.io/component/testing.md

 ## Verifying Actions

 The other thing we want to confirm is that the `onSave` action is called.
-We can do this using a Jest mock function.
-A mock function allows us to inspect whether it has been called, and with what arguments.
+We can do this using a Sinon spy.
+A spy allows us to inspect whether it has been called, and with what arguments.

 ```jsx
 it('calls the save handler', () => {